 7. Colon, Michigan

-The official story claims that this town was named after a city in Panama, but the fact Michigan is home to places like “Brown City,” “Flushing” and “Colon” suggest a horrifying pattern.
+The official story claims that this town was named after a city in Panama, but the fact that Michigan is home to places like “Brown City,” “Flushing” and “Colon” suggests a horrifying pattern.

 6. Pink, Oklahoma